AlexanderAmpuero/DeltaHacks_2025/README.md

 # Project Ideas
 Trip Planner - Map a route with EV Chargers (environment and community)

+# <p align="middle">🗑️Trash Map🗺️</p>
+🗑️A web app to identify waste items and find disposal locations for sustainability 🌳

 Trash Map is an AI-powered web app that helps users correctly identify waste items and provides recycling or disposal instructions based on recognized categories.
 With a user-friendly interface, this application leverages cutting-edge technologies to promote sustainability by guiding users on proper waste management.